 • Proposals must be for new works yet-to-be-written (i.e. the work may not be completed at the time of submission.)

-• In addition, works may also include:
+• In addition, works can optionally include:

-• pre-recorded digital media
+• pre-recorded digital media (see Appendix 1).

 Composer Agreement